crashfort/SourceDemoRender/ReadMe.md

 * `exec sdr_user_mp` - For multiplayer games
 * `exec sdr_user_sp` - For singleplayer games

 The plugin can be loaded at the main menu or in demo playback, but must be before any call to `startmovie`.
-It's required to unload SDR after you are done recording a particular map as the state does not carry over between demos.
+It's required to `exec sdr_unload` after you are done recording a particular map as the state does not carry over between demos.

 **You need to launch with -insecure for Source to be able to load plugins.**